Sukhbir Singh Badal: Investments

 A new cable distribution network—Fastway Transmission Private Ltd— usurped the main three networks Hathway (belonging to Mumbai’s Rahejas), Zee’s Wires & Wireless India Ltd, and Digicable.
 Fastway too has a Badal connection.
 Between 2010 and 2015, Jagjit Singh Kohli and Yogesh Shah were directors on Fastway’s board.
 Their names, incidentally, also show up in the statutory filings of Sukhbir Singh Badal’s two media companies—Gur-Baz Media and G-Next Media.
 G-Next owns the PTC Group of television channels.
 In 2014, Gur-Baz owned 99.98% shares in G-Next.
 Orbit Resorts owned 99.98% shares in Gur-Baz.
 Sukhbir Badal owned 67.32% of Orbit Resorts.
-It is unproven but alleged that Badal also indirectly owners a share in parking lots and night clubs in New York, and multiple large farms in the United States of America.
+He is alleged to own 501 crore INR in net capital in India and 3,825 crore INR abroad, though he won the case.